-In this first part of the 21st century is witnessing a radical change in the role of designers, as well as in the product manufacturing industry.
+In this first part of the 21st century, we are witnessing a radical change in the role of designers, as well as in the mass-production industry.

-The crisis of the western manufacturing industry, particularly in the furniture business, the socio-economic transformations connected to the decline of the middle class, the thorough standardization of products – in the automotive industry, for example – the advent of new needs and social paradigms and the decrease of many of those that had characterized the 20th century.
-This is changing the role of designers as we knew it.
+The crisis of the western manufacturing industry, particularly in the furniture sector, the socio-economic transformations connected to the decline of the middle class, the extreme standardization of products – in the automotive industry, for example – the advent of new needs and social paradigms and the decrease of many of the paradigms that characterized the 20th century.
+All these transformations completely changed the role of designers as we knew it.

-On the one hand, some of them are moving towards self-production and high-end craft design; on the other hand, product design is changing shape, and designers are required to adapt to such a change, abandon their comfort zone to acquire new skills, competencies, and working habits.
+On the one hand, designers are moving “back” towards self-production and high-end craft design; on the other hand, designers are required consequently to adapt to such a change, abandon their comfort zone to acquire new skills, competencies, and working habits.

-While the traditional “middle-class house” objects are thinning out, together with the social models behind them, new paths open up daily in everyday technology design.
+While the production of traditional “middle-class house” goods is thinning out, together with the social models behind it, new paths open up daily in the creation of everyday technology.
 From smartphone to apps, from augmented reality devices to virtual assistants, from self-driving vehicles to human-machine interface design, new opportunities disclose while many of the old ones are disappearing.

-They all are “design of everyday technology”, which sometimes builds on the past by developing 20th-century ideas, as in the case of many designs by Jonathan Ive for Apple, while sometimes it is forced to walk off the beaten path, as in the case of self-driving and augmented reality technology-based products.
-This page presents a brief but reasoned selection of the most interesting projects that designers and companies are developing and experimenting within this field.
+Sometimes this “design of everyday technology” builds on the past by developing 20th-century ideas under new forms, as in the case of many of the devices designed by Jonathan Ive for Apple, while sometimes it is forced to walk off the beaten path, as in the case of self-driving technology and augmented reality, for example.

 our articles about The design of everyday technology